Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 | Coefficients data type | `int16` |
 | Delay input data type | `int16` |

->**NOTE:** In real applications, Farrow filters are often seen operating at a lower sampling rate.
-However, multiple instances of filters with a lower sampling rate can be implemented on AI Engine using a time-division multiplexed (TDM) form of such a high sampling rate filter with only minor changes required to its existing codebase.
+>**NOTE:** In real applications, Farrow filters often operate at lower sampling rates.
+You can implement multiple instances of filters with a lower sampling rate on AI Engine using a time-division multiplexed (TDM) forms of a high sampling rate filter.
+Make only minor codebase changes to use the TDM approach.

 ### Compute Analysis

-Based on the specified sampling rate and Figure 2, you need to perform 19 MACs every cycle where each MAC operation involves a `cint16` data with a `int16` coefficient.
+Based on the specified sampling rate and Figure 2, perform 19 multiply‑accumulate (MAC) operations every cycle.
+Each MAC operation involves a `cint16` data with a `int16` coefficient.

-Based on the specified data and coefficient types, you should be able to perform 16 `cint16` x `int16` MACs every cycle in a single tile, as described in Table 1 of the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Functional-Overview).
+Based on the specified data and coefficient types, you can perform 16 `cint16` x `int16` MACs every cycle in a single tile.
+Table 1 of the *Versal Adaptive SoC AI Engine Architecture Manual* [(AM009)](https://docs.amd.com/r/en-US/am009-versal-ai-engine/Functional-Overview) describes this.

 ### Bandwidth Analysis

-Every cycle, the specified filter consumes a single pair of 'data' (`cint16`) and 'delay' (`int16`) input samples and produces a `cint16` output sample.
-This can be achieved with three PLIOs connected to a single tile using streams or buffers.
-Even though the variable fractional delay parameter $u(nT_s)$ is specified to be `int16`, each PLIO delivers 32-bits per clock cycle.
+Every cycle, the specified filter consumes a single pair of `cint16` data and one `int16` delay input sample.
+The filter produces a `cint16` output sample.
+You can achieve this with three programmable logic input‑output (PLIO) interfaces connected to a single tile using streams or buffers.
+Even though the variable fractional delay parameter $u(nT_s)$ is `int16`, each PLIO delivers 32-bits per clock cycle.

 For this reason, the needed `int16` value is sign extended to `int32` while the sample gets delivered to the tile, then drops to `int16` again during compute.
-Alternatively, two `int16` delay samples can be packed into a single `int32` sample.
+Alternatively, you can pack two `int16` delay samples into a single `int32` sample.

 ### Storage Analysis